Axis occupation of Greece: Overview

-Fascist Italy had initially declared war and invaded Greece in October 1940, but had been pushed back by the Hellenic Army into neighbouring Albania, which at the time was an Italian protectorate.
-Nazi Germany intervened on its ally's behalf in southern Europe.
-While most of the Hellenic Army was located on the Albanian front lines to defend against Italian counter-attacks, a rapid German Blitzkrieg campaign took place from April to June 1941, resulting in Greece being defeated and occupied.
+Fascist Italy had declared war and invaded Greece in October 1940, but had been pushed back by the Hellenic Army into neighbouring Albania, an Italian protectorate.
+While most of the Hellenic Army was located on the Albanian front against Italian counter-attacks, a rapid German campaign took place from April to June 1941, resulting in Greece being defeated and occupied.
 The Greek government went into exile, and an Axis collaborationist government was established in its place.
-Greece's territory was divided into occupation zones run by the Axis powers, with the Nazi Germans administering the most important regions of the country themselves, including Athens, Thessaloniki and strategic Aegean Islands.
+Greece's territory was divided into occupation zones run by the Axis powers, with the Nazi Germans administering the most important regions of the country, including Athens, Thessaloniki and strategic Aegean Islands.
 Other regions of the country were run by Nazi Germany's partners, Italy and Bulgaria.

 The occupation destroyed the Greek economy and brought immense hardships to the Greek civilian population.
 Most of Greece's economic capacity was destroyed, including 80% of industry, 28% of infrastructure (ports, roads and railways), 90% of its bridges, and 25% of its forests and other natural resources.
 Along with the loss of economic capacity, an estimated 7–11% of Greece's civilian population died as a result of the occupation.
-In Athens, 40,000 civilians died from starvation a total of 300,000 in the whole of the country and tens of thousands more died from reprisals by Nazis and their collaborators.
+In Athens, 40,000 civilians died from starvation (out of a total of 300,000 in the whole of the country) and tens of thousands more died from reprisals by Nazis and their collaborators.

 The Jewish population of Greece was nearly eradicated.
 Of its pre-war population of 75–77,000, around 11–12,000 survived, often by joining the resistance or being hidden.
 Most of those who died were deported to Auschwitz, while those under Bulgarian occupation in Thrace were sent to Treblinka.
 The Italians did not deport Jews living in territory they controlled, but when the Germans took it over from them, Jews living there were also deported.